AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 GEICO vs. State Farm Average Cost Comparison

 When you look at cost across several coverage and driver categories, GEICO comes out ahead of State Farm most of the time.
-However, State Farm offers lower average rates for 25-year-old drivers and those with a DUI on their record.
-The companies have about the same rates for drivers with a speeding ticket.
+However, State Farm offers lower average rates for those with a DUI or speeding ticket on their record.

 Remember that your quoted premiums may differ, since these are average rates.
 We always recommend that you compare quotes from more than one company before purchasing a policy.